 Sketch a diagram of the problem.

-No one says you have to be an artist, but a clear, accurately labelled illustration can help you visualize the problem and drawing the figure can help formulate the problem in your mind.
+No one says you have to be an artist, but a clear, accurately labeled illustration can help you visualize the problem, and drawing the figure can help formulate the problem in your mind.
 Draw to scale if possible, label your variables, and include the values you know.

 Choose your coordinate system wisely.

 Align your coordinates along a path where some quantities will equal zero or variables will cancel out, reducing what you need to calculate.
-Also choose a coordinate system appropriate for your type of problem.
+Also, choose a coordinate system appropriate for your type of problem.
 Linear motion?
 Cartesian coordinates may be your best bet.
 Angular motion?
 Radial coordinates.
 3D field equations?
 Spherical coordinates.
-Choose the system that helps avoid unnecessary calculations.
+Choose a system that helps avoid unnecessary calculations.